bradenweii/cf_ai_preread_generator/README.md

 - Upload documents directly in chat
 - Ask follow-up questions about the generated content
 - Get help with specific formatting or content requests
+- Make it a recurring event by asking!

 ## 🎯 Who This Helps